-The average lifetime of a company listed on the Standard & Poor's 500 stock market index has fallen from 67 years in the 1920s to just 15 years today.
-Every two weeks an S&P 500 company disappears from the market, and by 2027 three-quarters of the 500 largest companies in the US are expected to be replaced by new ones.
+The average lifespan of a company listed in the Standard & Poor's 500 stock market index from 67 years in the 1920s has fallen to just 15 years today.
+Every two weeks an S&P 500 company disappears from the market and by 2027 three-quarters of the 500 largest companies in the US are to be replaced by new ones.
 Given this speed of change, even (digital) innovations have a short half-life.
 What promises a competitive advantage today will become a commodity in a few years.

 "If you're not fast, you're fucked."

 The challenges we face today are complex, so nobody can develop them alone.
 In the future, agility will therefore no longer come from pure speed, but from the ability to explore several areas simultaneously and combine them into something that is more than the sum of its parts.
 We can therefore expect that the basis of competition will shift away from design sprints, lean launchpads and pivoting towards building meaningful relationships to solve major challenges.

 "We are as it were dwarfs, sitting on the shoulders of giants to be able to see more and more distant things than these - admittedly not thanks to our own sharp vision or height, but because the size of the giants lifts us up."

 -John of Salisbury, 1159

 Scientists, politicians or physicians build their work on the findings of their predecessors.
 They can benefit from this wealth of experience.
 Some things they have to revise, some things they can develop further, and many things they can reuse.
 This is also how innovations are created.
 Our brain links our own experiences and knowledge with new information and the experiences of others through communication.